[This post was originally published in 2016.]

 Leonardo da Vinci’s Home In France

-While most people think of Italy as the home of Leonardo da Vinci, many do not realize that he lived in the Loire Valley at Château de Cloux, now known as Château du Clos Lucé.
+While most people think of Italy as the home of Leonardo da Vinci, many do not realize that he lived in the Loire Valley at Château de Cloux, now known as Château du Clos Lucé (Click here for the latest prices of tickets).
 He lived there beginning in 1516 after being invited by the King of France and worked there until his death on May 2, 1519.

 He was initially buried in Amboise at the Chapel of St. Florentin; however, the chapel was demolished during the French Revolution.
 In the 1800s, bones supposedly belonging to Leonardo da Vinci were discovered and they were buried at Chapelle Saint-Hubert.
 This is a tiny chapel located on the grounds of Château d’Amboise and a beautiful tribute to da Vinci.
 The interior is particularly striking when the stained glass is reflected on the tomb’s plaque.